Epicureanism: Physics

-Epicureanism states that atoms are unable to be broken down into any smaller parts because void is necessary for matter to move, anything which consists of both void and matter can be broken down, while if something contains no void then it has no way to break apart because no part of the substance could be broken down into a smaller subsection of the substance.
+Epicureanism states that atoms are unable to be broken down into any smaller parts because void is necessary for matter to move.
+Anything that consists of both void and matter can be broken down, while if something contains no void, then it has no way to break apart because no part of the substance could be broken down into a smaller subsection of the substance.
 Atoms are constantly moving in one of four different ways.
 Atoms can simply collide with each other and then bounce off of each other.
 When joined with each other and forming a larger object, atoms can vibrate as they collide into each other while still maintaining the overall shape of the larger object.

 When not prevented by other atoms, all atoms move at the same speed naturally downwards in relation to the rest of the world.
 This downwards motion is natural for atoms; however, as their fourth means of motion, atoms can at times randomly swerve out of their usual downwards path.
-This swerving motion is what allowed for the creation of the universe, since as more and more atoms swerved and collided with each other, objects were able to take shape as the atoms joined together.
+This swerving motion is what allowed for the creation of the universe, since as more and more atoms swerved and collided with each other, objects were able to take shape as the atoms joined.
 Without the swerve, the atoms would never have interacted with each other, and simply continued to move downwards at the same speed.
 Epicurus also felt that the swerve was what accounted for humanity's free will.
 If it were not for the swerve, humans would be subject to a never-ending chain of cause and effect.
 This was a point which Epicureans often used to criticize Democritus' atomic theory.